HOME Kansai Osaka Osaka Suburbs Osaka's Best Kept Secret for Autumn Foliage: Hoshida Park's Hoshi-no-Buranko Bridge

 ▲ Piton Lodge.
 It also has information about the plants and animals in Hoshida Park.

-After a brief rest here, let’s now head to the Hoshi-no-Buranko - Star Swing!
-As I walked along the wide, gently sloping gravel path, I saw something in the sky between the trees ahead.
-It appeared to be part of the suspension bridge.
+After a quick rest here, it’s time to head to the Hoshi-no-Buranko, or Star Swing!
+As I walked along the wide, gently sloping gravel path, I noticed something in the sky between the trees ahead—it looked like part of the suspension bridge coming into view.

 ▲ Hoshi-no-Buranko - Star Swing.
 I was thrilled to see that it was higher than I had expected!